 With e-commerce on the rise, the physical store is evolving to be an experience, rather than a hub for transactions.
-When we asked Doug Stephens for examples of brands, he looked to examples of online retailers that are now opening up stores.
+When we asked Doug Stephens for examples of brands, he looked to examples of online retailers that are now opening stores.
 “The interesting thing is that they are not looking at those physical spaces necessarily as distribution vehicles for their products.
-It’s very much a media play,” explained Stephens.
+It’s very much a media play,” he explained.
 “Digital is actually proving to be a better distribution mechanism for products, but physical stores can be an incredibly powerful media experience with a brand.”

 Frank and Oak is a great example of a ‘pure play’ retailer, a brand that started as e-commerce-only, who has now opened brick-and-mortar stores to deepen customer engagement with their brand.
 Their stores invite customers to see and feel products before buying, talk to informed stylists for advice and fitting, or to grab a coffee while they’re there.

-The New Role of the Associate
+The new role of the associate

 As retail stores become vehicles for experiences that allow brands to connect with consumers, retailers must elevate the role of their retail associates to thrive in the new retail environment.
 “We’re moving from a place where the role [of a retail employee] was really more of a clerk, to a place where it’s really about being a brand ambassador,” adds Stephens.

-As Stephens explained, “when I go shopping, I want to talk to someone who not only knows the product, but has used it.
+As Stephens explained, “when I go shopping, I want to talk to someone who not only knows the product but has used it.
 Somebody who is a real product enthusiast, who really symbolizes what the brand is about, and ultimately is an incredibly engaging person that I can feel some kind of connection to.”

 Stephens noted Sephora as a company who has done a tremendous job of empowering their employees to own the delivery of the in-store experience.
 Sephora’s stores provide an emotionally connected experience, where customers can talk to associates who live and breathe the brand and have extensive product knowledge.
 They’ve encouraged their associates to become true experts through Sephora University, daily training, and launching in-store tech for their consultants to use with customers.

-As Stephens explained, “brands that distinguish themselves going forward are not going to distinguish themselves through product, or price, or even convenience.
+He also explained, “brands that distinguish themselves going forward are not going to distinguish themselves through product, or price, or even convenience.
 So, what will ultimately differentiate you?
 It will be the customer experience.”

-1. Engage customers on a deeper level – Physical experiences are the most powerful when they engage multiple senses, allowing customers to feel completely transported by the experience. “[Brands] don’t just create stores, they don’t just build stores – they really build stories”, says Stephens.
+1. Engage customers on a deeper level: Physical experiences are the most powerful when they engage multiple senses, allowing customers to feel completely transported by the experience. “[Brands] don’t just create stores, they don’t just build stores—they really build stories”, says Stephens.
 “As a consumer, you feel as if you’ve walked into this story.”

 4. Surprise – “Great brands surprise you with something that you didn’t anticipate,” adds Stephens.